Airienteers are proud to host the YHOA Schools Championships at Temple Newsam on the afternoon of Sunday 7th June, 2026.

 Directions / Parking

-Assembly is opposite the entrance to the Lawn Pond car park.
+Assembly is opposite the entrance to the Lawn Pond car park (10 metres).

 what 3 words ///gazed.wooden.blunt

-However, Free parking as available on Temple Newsam Road.
+However, free parking is available on Temple Newsam Road, but this fills up early

-Toilets are available at the main park visitor centre 450m from assembly.
+Toilets are available at the main park visitor centre, which is 450m from assembly.

 The main visitor centre also has a cafe.